 • Brian Briggs, President and CEO who moved from information technology to food and beverages

-• Dana Upshaw, CMO who moved from equipment maintenance to e-commerce and marketing
+• Dana Upshaw, former CGO (Chief Growth Officer) who moved from equipment maintenance to e-commerce and marketing

-• Jason Gootzeit, VP of Finance who moved from marketing to environmental services
+• Jason Gootzeit, finance leader who moved from marketing to environmental services

 Assess Your Transferable Skills